aurora-website/website_v1/src/faq/README.md

 -   a list of package names of your installed apps \(for fetching updates\).
 You can select apps to be blacklisted in order to avoid sending package info to Google.
 -   your search queries and your downloads for obvious reasons.
+-   your IP address for network requests (this is a requirement for any app that requires internet access!)

 For anonymous logins, following data is sent to Aurora Dispenser Server:

 -   a GET request to obtain a authentication token.
 This token is generated server side so no user data is leaked.
-All the requests are made to Google from the Dispenser Server's IP.
+Requests upon creating session are made and sent to Google from the dispenser server's IP.
--   AuroraOSS follows a strict policy of no-logging, so no data is stored on the Dispenser Server.
+-   AuroraOSS follows a strict policy of no-logging, so no data except IP addresses (only if rate-limiter on our server deems the IP as rate-limit-worthy or ban-worthy) are stored on the dispenser server.

 ::: guide Tip! 👀
-For more info on anonymous logins read​ [Anonymous Logins](/guides/anonymous-logins/) and [Policy](/faq/policy/) for our privacy policy.
+For more info on anonymous logins read​ [Anonymous Logins](/guides/anonymous-logins/) and [Policy](/faq/policy/) to know more on what we require from you for Aurora Store to work.
 :::

 #### What are nightly autobuilds?

 There are two versions of Aurora Store that we make available to all users.

 -   **Stable**: Stable versions with everything functioning.
 -   **Nightly**: Daily versions built by a script to include the latest dependencies and commits on the Aurora Store repo.

 If there is no change between a nightly version and the previous nighlty, a new version will be uploaded regardless.

-You can download the latest nightlies via the website or with this [link](https://auroraoss.com/AuroraStore/Nightlies/).
+You can download the latest nightlies via the website or with this [link](https://auroraoss.com/AuroraStore/Nightly/).

 #### Why are the versions on F-Droid and XDA labs outdated?
 When will they be updated?